Omoyele Sowore

-Omoyele "Yele" Sowore (born 16 February 1971) is a Nigerian human rights activist and pro-democracy campaigner, known for founding the online news agency Sahara Reporters.
+Omoyele Yele Sowore (born 16 February 1971) is a Nigerian politician, human rights activist, citizen reporter, writer, lecturer and pro-democracy campaigner, known for founding the online news agency Sahara Reporters.
 In August 2018, he founded the African Action Congress party and ran as its presidential candidate in the 2019 Nigerian general election.
-Sowore is also running for president in the 2023 Nigerian general election.
+Sowore also ran for President in the 2023 Nigerian General elections.